pingcap/docs/dev/reference/tools/syncer.md

     TiDB differs from MySQL in [Character Set](/dev/reference/sql/character-set.md).

-7. Check whether the tale to be replicated has a primary key or a unique key.
+7. Check whether the table to be replicated has a primary key or a unique index.

     If the table does not have a primary key or a unique key, idempotent operations cannot be achieved.
 In this situation, a full table scan is performed every time an entry of data is updated in the downstream, which might slow down the replication task.
 Therefore, it is recommended that you add a primary key to every table to be replicated.